steno-aarhus/research/onboarding/it-basics/index.md

     access outside of Citrix and can't easily be shared with others who do not have a Region ID.
 So we do not recommend using the Region drives unless it is highly sensitive information.
-Data should not be saved on the personal drive, but instead should be saved through appropriate sources (depends on your research team).
+Data should instead be saved on shared drives or through other appropriate sources (depends on your research team).
 -   **Shared drives**: Accessed by searching for "Stifinder Afdeling" in Citrix.
 Like with the personal drive above, it depends on what kind of information you need to